The 4 Best Electric Cars in 2020

 Things to Look for in an Electric Vehicle

-- Range - If you are looking to take long trips, you will need to look for a vehicle with a longer range.
-Unfortunately, most electric cars that are considered affordable only get about 100-200 miles per charge.
+- Range: If you are looking to take long trips, you will need to look for a vehicle with a longer range.
+Unfortunately, most electric cars that are considered affordable only get about 100 to 200 miles per charge.

-- Charge Time - Most vehicles require an overnight charge to get back to full power – there’s not much of a difference between a 6-hour charge or a 9-hour charge unless you plan on driving round the clock, but it’s still important to consider.
+- Charge Time: Most vehicles require an overnight charge to get back to full power; there’s not much of a difference between a six-hour charge or a nine-hour charge unless you plan on driving round the clock, but it’s still important to consider.